TrevorKMDay/open-sesame/trevor_notes.md

 `mem=` is in MB, so this ~12 GB of RAM.

 Run this before the `from dynet import ...` command.
+I tried this with `targetid.py` but it didn't show an appreciable speed-up (~30 min).

 # Training